jhweaver/pfxview/README.md

 ### Crawling

 The logic for crawling the PITCHf/x data is in the ```pfxview/tasks.py``` file.
-There are functions for finding links to xml files for games give dates and functions that use those links to gather the data necessary to crawl and store the data.
-The process_game function is registered as a celery shared task calls to it can be sent to a queue and distributed if necessary.
+There are functions for finding links to xml files for games given dates, and functions that use those links to gather the data necessary to crawl and store the data.
+The process_game function is registered as celery shared task calls which can be sent to a queue and distributed if necessary.

 There is a Django management function (```pfxview/management/commands/import_games.py```) command that makes it easy to run these tasks.
 It takes a start/end date (YYYY-MM-DD) and an optional --parallel parameter.
 It crawls all of the games during or after the start date (inclusice) and before (not inclusive) the end date.
 For example, ```python manage.py import_games 2017-04-01 2017-11-01 --parallel``` will crawl and store the 2017 regular season and distribute it using celery.